Moving to Seoul, Korea

 When we asked expats and global nomads about the quality of medical care in Seoul, they replied:

 "Healthcare services in Seoul, are known for their high quality and accessibility, with a well-developed infrastructure of hospitals, clinics, and medical centers.
 The city boasts a mix of public and private healthcare facilities, offering a wide range of services, from primary care to specialized treatments.
 Public hospitals in Seoul are generally large and well-equipped, with highly trained medical professionals providing affordable healthcare services to both residents and foreigners.
 Private hospitals and clinics, on the other hand, offer more personalized care and shorter waiting times, but at a higher cost.
 Seoul's healthcare system is supported by the National Health Insurance (NHI) program, which covers a significant portion of medical expenses for Korean citizens and long-term residents.
 This universal healthcare system ensures that everyone has access to essential healthcare services, regardless of their income or social status.
 Foreigners living in Seoul can also enroll in the NHI program, making healthcare services more affordable and accessible.
 In addition to the NHI program, Seoul also has a well-established network of international clinics and hospitals that cater to the needs of expatriates and tourists.
 These facilities often have English-speaking staff and offer a wide range of medical services, from routine check-ups to emergency care.
 Some of the most renowned international hospitals in Seoul include Severance Hospital, Samsung Medical Center, and Asan Medical Center, which are known for their state-of-the-art facilities and cutting-edge medical technology.
 Seoul's healthcare services also extend to traditional Korean medicine, which has been practiced for centuries and is still widely used today.
 Many hospitals and clinics in the city offer traditional treatments, such as acupuncture, herbal medicine, and therapeutic massage, alongside conventional medical care.
-Overall, healthcare services in Seoul are comprehensive, efficient, and easily accessible, ensuring that residents and visitors alike can receive the medical care they need," commented one expat who moved to Seoul.
+Overall, healthcare services in Seoul are comprehensive, efficient, and easily accessible, ensuring that residents and visitors alike can receive the medical care they need," wrote one expat living in Seoul.

 What are medical services in Seoul like?